 Spend your days along the coast in this magical province, watching migrating whales and hiking the sculpted cliffs over the Bay of Fundy.
 Home to the highest tides in the world, this bay also boasts the famous Hopewell Rocks.
-These strangely shaped rock formations offer an idyllic spot for kayaking, swimming and boat tours, so organise for a tour guide to show you around the area.
+These strangely shaped rock formations offer an idyllic spot for kayaking, swimming, and boat tours, so organize a tour guide to show you around the area.

-New Brunswick is the ideal location for hiking, cycling and observing wildlife in their natural habitats.
-Grab your binoculars and make your way to Irving Nature Park where you can explore 11km of untouched coastline while grabbing a snack at the harbour and enjoying the abundant birdlife.
+New Brunswick is ideal for hiking, cycling, and observing wildlife in its natural habitat.
+So grab your binoculars and go to Irving Nature Park, where you can explore 11km of untouched coastline while grabbing a snack at the harbor and enjoying the abundant birdlife.

-If you want to experience different, exciting cultures, then New Brunswick should be on the top of your list.
-The small towns love to celebrate their multicultural population with Irish, Scottish and Chinese festivals.
-Canada's Irish Festival on the Miramichi is one of the annual highlights with Irish dancing, music and cultural workshops that really bring out the celebratory spirit in people from all backgrounds.
+If you want to experience different, exciting cultures, then New Brunswick should be on your list.
+The small towns love to celebrate their multicultural population with Irish, Scottish, and Chinese festivals.
+Canada's Irish Festival on the Miramichi is one of the annual highlights, with Irish dancing, music, and cultural workshops that bring out the celebratory spirit in people from all backgrounds.